How to Resolved Network Related Issue | 10 Common Way

 • Now, open the “Advanced” tab and select “Flow Control.”

-• Note: In some computers, the“RX and Tx Enabled” may be listed as “Auto” or “Rx/Tx Pause.”
+• Note: In some computers, the “RX and Tx Enabled” may be listed as “Auto” or “Rx/Tx Pause.”

-1. Enable Network Sharing.
+1. Enable Network Sharing

 • Click on Start > Control Panel > Network and Internet > Network and Sharing Center.

-• To turn on the printer sharing, expand the “Printer Sharing” tab > Turn on printer sharing and hit ”Apply.”
+• To turn on printer sharing, expand the “Printer Sharing” tab > Turn on printer sharing and hit ”Apply.”

-1. Override or turn off password protected sharing.
+1. Override or turn off password-protected sharing.

 • Click Start > Control Panel > Network and Internet > Network and Sharing Center.

-• Locate “Sharing and Discovery” and then expand the subsection “Password Protected Sharing.”
+• Locate “Sharing and Discovery,” and then expand the subsection “Password Protected Sharing.”

-• Choose the “Turn off password protected sharing” and then click on “Apply.”
+• Choose the “Turn off password-protected sharing,” and then click on “Apply.”

-1. Change your Network Sharing Settings.
+1. Change your Network Sharing Settings

-To change the settings of your Network Sharing, you need to
+To change the settings of your Network Sharing, you need to.

 • Select Start > Computer > Properties.

-1. Clear your DNS cache.
+1. Clear your DNS cache

-If you are still receiving the error message, then you need to clear your DNS cache.
+If you are still receiving the error message.
+Then you need to clear your DNS cache.
 To get it done, you need to:

-• Make a right-click on the “Command Prompt” result and click on “Run as administrator.
+• Make a right-click on the “Command Prompt” result and click on “Run as administrator.”

-1. Automatically join your wi-fi network
+1. Automatically join your Wi-Fi network

 1. Overcome an intermittent internet connection.

-If your internet connection is disconnecting, again and again, you can resolve this problem by configuring your Mac to connect to a 5GHz network instead of a 2.4 GHz network.
+If your internet keeps disconnecting, try this.
+Configure your Mac to connect to a 5GHz network instead of a 2.4GHz one.
 The range of 5GHz network is shorter but has lesser interferences.
 To set it, you need to:

 • Click on the icon of Apple and select “System Preferences.”